warpr/jslich/README.md

 Copyright 2013  Kuno Woudt

-DATA×DATA is licensed under copyleft-next version 0.3.0, see LICENSE.txt for more information.
+JSlich is licensed under copyleft-next version 0.3.0, see LICENSE.txt for more information.